zayne-labs/call-api/README.md

 [![Build Size](https://img.shields.io/bundlephobia/minzip/@zayne-labs/callapi?label=bundle%20size&style=flat&colorA=000000&colorB=000000)](https://bundlephobia.com/result?p=@zayne-labs/callapi)[![Version](https://img.shields.io/npm/v/@zayne-labs/callapi?style=flat&colorA=000000&colorB=000000)](https://www.npmjs.com/package/@zayne-labs/callapi)

-CallApi Fetch is an extra-lightweight wrapper over fetch that provides convenient options for making HTTP requests, while keeping the API familiar to the fetch api.
+CallApi Fetch is an extra-lightweight wrapper over fetch that provides quality of life improvements beyond the bare fetch api, while keeping the API familiar.

 It takes in a url and a request options object, just like fetch, but with some additional options to make your life easier.
 Check out the [API Reference](#api-reference) for more details.